 Confirm a pair inclusive of Ethereum, create your order, and enter your stake.
 Finally, hit confirm to solidify your first Ethereum trade!

 Hopefully, your first trade will be a successful one.

-How to Trade Ethereum Guide - The Verdict
+How To Trade Ethereum (ETH) Guide - The Verdict

 Although it can take months, if not years, to master the art of Ethereum trading - don’t let that put you off.